jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 # Investigating population structure and affinity of unidentified human populations

 ## Instructions for project work
 For this project you should organize yourselves into groups of 3 or 4.
-Work together to complete the project, and the end result should be a scientific report (including Abstract, Introduction, Materials & Methods, Results, Discussion, References, Appendices) of at least 15 pages.
-You will present your results together on the 15th October (which is also the deadline for the written report).
+Work together to complete the project, and the end result should be a scientific report (including Abstract, Introduction, Materials & Methods, Results, Discussion, References, Appendices) of approximately 15 pages.
+You will present your results together on the **15th October** (which is also the deadline for the written report).

 ### DATA
 You have been given some reference and target populations.
 They can be found here: